starryknight/GA-SEI-curriculum/sequences/express-intro-lesson/readme.md

 #### `require()`

-`require()` is a JS keyword with which we are going to become very, _very_ familiar.
+`require()` is a JS function with which we are going to become very, _very_ familiar.
 It is a Node.js feature that loads modules.
 We are "requiring" the Express module and saving all of that code to the variable `express` on line one.

 #### `const app = express()`